Best Outdoor Solar Lights Thrifter 2021

 Add some warm lighting to your outdoor space with 27 feet of string lights that offer a nice glow that isn't overly bright.
 It takes about six hours of sunlight to fully charge the lights, and they are designed to withstand all the elements so you can leave them up all year long.

 With solar panels fixed to the top of each light source, this four-pack from Baxia Technology doesn't take up much space.
-There are 28 bright LEDs inside each lamp that are triggered when motion is detected.
-Charge time is eight hours, and each light is water and heat-resistant.
+There are 100 bright LEDs inside each lamp that are triggered when motion is detected.
+Each light is water and heat-resistant.

 TomCare's lights resemble torches with real flames.
 A safer alternative than fire, these give off a soothing glow.
 Charge time is roughly eight hours, and the flames throw light up to 12 hours when fully charged.
 The four-pack of torches stake into the ground and are built for use all year.